univention/intercom-service/intercom-variants-eval/eval_english.md

   * Packaging
   * Creation / Hardening of a Container / Host / ... (atm this is running on the "everything else" host)
   * EOL Documentation / What to do to remove the service from the stack after it is not needed anymore.
+* Testing
+  * There are extensive, automated e2e tests for the intercom.
+The original Plan was to use the nodejs implementation for developing said test cases and then use the test cases for developing/testing the final intercom implementation (as an api gateway) plugin or whatever)
+  * The tests require a full phoenix stack and thusly integration into an automated test chain might proof difficult (bc the stack needs a bunch of VMs and takes hours to delopy)

 ## 3. Vendor Perspective
 Intercom vs API Gateway Integration, is an API Gateway Mode for the Backends an Alternative?